 AO DAI dress

-Recognized as a national wear for females in Vietnam.
+Recognized as national wear for females in Vietnam.
 It’s a tight-fitted long dress worn over long pants.
 The Ao Dai costs about $32.00 for a plain finished product.
 If you want a more detailed or custom made Ao Dai, you can buy some fabric and have a tailor make it for about $70.00.

 BOOK “Que Huong my homeland Vietnam” by Nguyen Manh Dan

-It’s a book of photographs of Vietnam by Vietnamese photographers and you will find there Vietnamese songs, poetry written in English, Vietnamese.
-Unfortunately how hard I was trying to find it in Hanoi book street (even with local person) – didn’t manage.
+It’s a book of photographs of Vietnam by Vietnamese photographers and you will find their Vietnamese songs, poetry written in English, Vietnamese.
+Unfortunately how hard I was trying to find it in Hanoi book street (even with a local person) – didn’t manage.
 If you will be lucky to find it, I think you will be very happy to have it.

 MAYBE souvenirs from Vietnam

 If you like to travel to Asia or plan a new trip there, I suggest considering maybe not to buy in Vietnam souvenirs which I’m mentioning below.
 You can find them in other Asian countries as well (in some countries even cheaper).

 You can easily find ceramic vases, lacquer vases, and more such variety in a plethora of sizes, shapes, and colors.
 A good quality plate costs ~ $2.00.
 Can be an idea to buy a small teacup set.
 But ceramic you can bring from any other country as well: Indonesia (for example in Yogyakarta there is area Kasongan, where most crafts are from ceramic), Thailand and etc.